-Engineers Canada is the national body comprising PEO and the other 11 engineering regulators across Canada.
+Engineers Canada is the national body of PEO and unites it with the other 11 engineering regulators across Canada.
 Engineers Canada's mandate can be seen as three-fold:

-- Engineers Canada supports the engineering regulators in each province and territory, helping them coordinate their activities and policies, promote and maintain high standards in engineering education and in the profession, provide programs to assist engineers, and promote knowledge of the profession so as to inspire public confidence. - Engineers Canada supports the individual engineer with resources and tools to help them succeed in their work and personal lives. - Engineers Canada advances and supports the engineering profession itself by providing national leadership and support.
-It promotes and maintains the interests, honour and integrity of the profession in Canada, and helps to shape its direction and growth, both nationally and internationally, positioning the engineering profession in Canada as a world leader in innovation and high standards. - 4.1.1 At what frequency does the fee that PEO pays to Engineers Canada change?
+- Engineers Canada supports the engineering regulators in each province and territory, helping them coordinate their activities and policies; helping them promote and maintain high standards in engineering education and in the profession; helping them provide programs to assist engineers; and helping them promote knowledge of the profession so as to inspire public confidence. - Engineers Canada supports the individual engineer with resources and tools to help them succeed in their work and personal lives. - Engineers Canada also advances and supports the engineering profession itself by providing national leadership and support.
+It promotes and maintains the interests, honour and integrity of the profession in Canada, and helps to shape its direction and growth both nationally and internationally, positioning the engineering profession in Canada as world leaders in innovation and high standards.

-The assessment rate for all the regulators is \$10.21/registrant (an individual registered with PEO, except for applicants and students) and remains unchanged since 2006.
+4.1.1 At what frequency does the fee that PEO pays to Engineers Canada change?
+The rate for the assessment for all regulators is \$10.21/registrant (an individual registered with PEO, with the exception of applicants and students) and remains unchanged since 2006.

-Engineers Canada's 2015 operational expenses totaled just over \$9.8 million.
+Engineers Canada's 2016 operational expenses totaled just over \$10.1 million.
 About 29 per cent of the cost of these programs was borne by the above assessment fee.

-4.1.2 What does Engineers Canada do for Professional Engineers Ontario?

-PEO is one of the 12 associations comprising Engineers Canada.
-In 2015, PEO had five directors on the Engineers Canada Board, which comprises 22 directors and five advisors.
-These PEO directors were: Annette Bergeron, George Comrie, Diane Freeman, Chris Roney and Rakesh Shreewastav.
-PEO members also serve on Engineers Canada committees, which actively participate in all of the organization's undertakings, decisions and long range planning.
+4.1.2.
+How is Professional Engineers Ontario represented at Engineers Canada?
+PEO is one of the 12 associations that compose Engineers Canada.
+In 2016, PEO had five directors on the Engineers Canada Board, which is comprised of 22 directors and five advisors.
+These PEO directors are: Annette Bergeron, David Brown, George Comrie, Chris Roney and Rakesh Shreewastav.
+PEO members also serve on Engineers Canada committees, which actively participate in all of the organization's undertakings, decisions and long-range planning.

-4.1.3 What programs and services does Engineers Canada offer to individual engineers?
-Engineers Canada uses the collective buying power of 280,000 licensed professional engineers to offer a suite of insurance, financial and other programs to support engineers in their professional and personal lives.
+4.1.3.
+What programs and services does Engineers Canada offer to individual engineers?
+Engineers Canada uses the collecting buying power of 290,000 licensed professional engineers to offer a suite of insurance, financial and other programs to support engineers in their professional and personal lives.
 These include: